vicentealencar/pycan/README.md

 PyCan uses a white-list approach.
 That means that every entry point of your application is, by default, denied.
 So, you are going to have to authorize the entry-points you want to be accessible in your application.

+The following definitions were made thinking in the most general terms possible, so PyCan can be used in any kind of application or context.

 ###User

-An `user` is, generally, the entity that is trying to perform some `action` in the system.
-Like requesting a web page or inserting something in a database, download a file.
+An `user` is, generally, the entity that is trying to perform some `action` on the system like: requesting a web page or inserting something in a database, download a file, etc.

 ###Actions

-An `action` is somthing that can be executed by a system, like a command, a function, a controller, a file, a web page or something else that suits your needs.
+An `action` is something that can be executed by a system, like a command, a function, a controller, a file, a web page or something else that suits your needs.

 ###Contexts

+A `context` is some kind of container or namespace for an action like a class, a module, a sub-application, etc.

 ###Application Context

+An `application context` is the current context your application is in the moment of the authorization.
+It could be the performed request, in case of a web application, or the screen that is shown currently, etc.

 ###Enabling PyCan

+PyCan is enabled when you intercept your application entry points calling the method [`authorize`](https://github.com/jusbrasil/pycan/blob/master/pycan/__init__.py#L78).

 ```python
 from pycan import authorize